nextcloud/talk-android/README.md

 If you need assistance or want to ask a question about the Talk Android app, you are welcome to [ask for community help](https://help.nextcloud.com/c/support/talk/52) in our forums.
 If you have found a bug, feel free to [open a new issue on GitHub](https://github.com/nextcloud/talk-android/issues).
 Keep in mind, that this repository only manages the Nextcloud Talk for Android app.
 If you find bugs or have problems with the server/backend, you should ask the [Nextcloud server team](https://github.com/nextcloud/server) for help!

+### Notifications

+If you have problems to receive talk notifications on your android phone, please have a look at [this checklist](https://github.com/nextcloud/talk-android/blob/master/docs/notifications.md).

 ## Credits :scroll:

 ### Ringtones :bell: